kiwi0fruit/pyappshare/README.md

 ## ToDo

-Investigate creating conda package template

-instead of pip package   (check possibility of shortcut creation).
+Investigate creating conda package template instead of pip package: check possibility of shortcut creation (but try it on Pandoctools and conda-forge first).